 Aluminum, potassium, and silica are the main components of muscovite.
 There are lots of variations.
 Their common chemical formula is KAl2AlSi3O10(OH)2

-The Mica minerals share perfect cleavage and, among them, the Muscovite boasts the best texture.
+The Mica minerals share perfect cleavage; Muscovite boasts the best texture among them.

-Muscovite is a mostly flat mineral, and it can be cut using a knife.
+Muscovite is a mostly flat mineral that can be cut using a knife.
 It is heavier than water.
 It has a refractive index of 1.56-1.60.

 The commonly found Muscovites in nature are as per the following: